MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostmodule-getname.md

 ## -description

-TBD
+Returns the name of the symbol if the symbol has a name.
+If the symbol does not have a name, an error is returned.

 ## -parameters

 ### -param symbolName
+The name of the symbol will be returned here as a string allocated via the SysAllocString method.
+The caller is responsible for freeing the allocated string via the SysFreeString method.

 ## -returns
-This method returns HRESULT which indicates success or failure.
+This method returns HRESULT that indicates success or failure.

 ## -remarks

 ## -see-also